akzykova/omv/README.md

-Homeworks on the course "Fundamentals of matrix computing" # omv
+Homeworks on the course "Fundamentals of matrix computing"